 Mix a half teaspoon of vinegar into each quart of plaster you use on your next repair job, and the "mud" will take longer to set up, thereby giving you just that much more working time.

-Sometimes when you have a small hole in drywall, the putty will not go into the hole correctly and it is hard to get a good patch.
-If you have a disposable bakers bag and a plain round tip (I use #7), you can put a few tablespoons of putty in the bakers bag and pipe it into the hole.
+If you have a disposable bakers bag and a plain round tip, you can put a few tablespoons of putty in the bakers bag and pipe it into the hole.

 The first thing you need to do is determine if the hole is near electrical wiring.
 If it is, make sure the power is off to that wall or the whole room.
 You can use extension cords from the other room for your power tools.